Event Maralinga Tjarutja

 29 Jul.
 2021 6pm 04 Sep.
 2021 2pm 11 Sep.
 2021 1pm

-To accompany Yhonnie Scarce’s exhibition Missile Park, the IMA presents two free screenings of the award-winning documentary Maralinga Tjarutja (2020).
-This film examines nuclear histories (pasts, presents, and futures), colonisation, and the forced removal and relocation of Indigenous communities.
+To accompany Yhonnie Scarce: Missile Park, we present free screenings of the award-winning documentary Maralinga Tjarutja (2020), written and directed by Larissa Behrendt.
+This film examines nuclear histories past, present, and future; colonisation; and the forced removal and relocation of Indigenous communities.

 Guest Info